aumdev01/learngit/README.md

     27.git log --oneline <!--It shows the short info (useful)-->

     28.git config --global core.editor "code --wait"  <!--To reset git config --global --unset core.editor --> Git will open VS Code to allow you to write a commit message

+    29. .gitignore file is created and filename mentioned in those are not tracked , serach also for .gitkeep

+    30. Commit (tree) > Tree (blob) > blob  [objects ]

+    31.git show -s --pretty=raw <commit-hash>
+    32.git ls-tree <tree-id>
+    33.git show <blob-id>
+    34.git cat-file -p <commit-id>

+    35.git branch bug-fix - This command creates a new branch called bug-fix.

+    36.git switch bug-fix - This command switches to the bug-fix branch.

+    37.git log - This command shows the commit history for the current branch.

+    38.git switch -c dark-mode - This command creates a new branch called dark-mode. the -c flag is used to create a new branch.